Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Introduction

 While the QNM frequencies are determined entirely by the remnant’s mass and spin, the excitation of the modes, namely their amplitudes and phases, depends on the progenitor binary configuration~\cite{2012PhRvL.109n1102K}.
-Phenomenological fits to numerical-relativity (NR) simulations map binary parameters, such as mass ratio and spins, to QNM amplitudes, effectively linking pre-merger dynamics to post-merger observables.
-Simple models employ post--Newtonian--inspired formulas or results from the extreme--mass--ratio limit, while more sophisticated approaches, including Gaussian process regression (GPR) surrogate models, capture complex dependencies (e.g., spin precession and eccentricity) and provide uncertainty estimates.
-Several NR-calibrated fits are now available for spin-aligned binaries ~\cite{2012PhRvL.109n1102K,2014PhRvD..90l4032L,2018PhRvD..97d4048B,London:2018gaq,2020CQGra..37f5006B,2023PhRvL.130b1001F,2024PhRvD.109d4069C,2024JCAP...10..061C}, and recent GPR models predict QNM amplitudes and phases in that regime~\cite{2024PhRvD.110j3037P,2025PhRvD.112b4077M}.
+Phenomenological fits to numerical-relativity (NR) simulations map binary parameters, such as mass ratio and spins, to QNM amplitudes, effectively linking premerger dynamics to postmerger observables.
+Simple models employ post-Newtonian--inspired formulas or results from the extreme-mass-ratio limit, while more sophisticated approaches, including Gaussian process regression (GPR) surrogate models, capture complex dependencies (e.g., spin precession and eccentricity) and provide uncertainty estimates.
+Several NR-calibrated fits are now available for spin-aligned binaries~\cite{2012PhRvL.109n1102K,2014PhRvD..90l4032L,2018PhRvD..97d4048B,London:2018gaq,2020CQGra..37f5006B,2023PhRvL.130b1001F,2024PhRvD.109d4069C,2024JCAP...10..061C}, and recent GPR models predict QNM amplitudes and phases in that regime~\cite{2024PhRvD.110j3037P,2025PhRvD.112b4077M}.
 The first NR-calibrated approximant for precessing systems was introduced shortly after by some of us~\cite{2025PhRvD.112d4058N}.

-We report the first integration of precessing ringdown templates--- constructed from the fits of Ref.~\cite{2025PhRvD.112d4058N}--- into a GW parameter estimation framework, and demonstrate their application to GW190521.
-This event, characterized by a short inspiral and a merger--ringdown--dominated signal, has been extensively studied in the context of overtones, higher harmonics, eccentricity, and precession, both within full inspiral--merger--ringdown (IMR)~\cite{2020PhRvL.125j1102A,2022ApJ...924...79E,2020ApJ...903L...5R,2023NatAs...7...11G,2020arXiv200905461G,2020ApJ...900L..13A} and ringdown-only~\cite{2023PhRvD.108f4008S,2023PhRvL.131v1402C,2023PhRvD.108f4008S,2020ApJ...900L..13A} frameworks.
+We report the first integration of precessing ringdown templates---constructed from the fits of Ref.~\cite{2025PhRvD.112d4058N}---into a GW parameter estimation framework, and demonstrate their application to GW190521.
+This event, characterized by a short inspiral and a merger-ringdown--dominated signal, has been extensively studied in the context of overtones, higher harmonics, eccentricity, and precession, both within full inspiral-merger-ringdown (IMR)~\cite{2020PhRvL.125j1102A,2022ApJ...924...79E,2020ApJ...903L...5R,2023NatAs...7...11G,2022NatAs...6..344G,2020ApJ...900L..13A} and ringdown-only~\cite{2023PhRvD.108f4008S,2023PhRvL.131v1402C,2023PhRvD.108f4008S,2020ApJ...900L..13A} frameworks.
 Our model includes higher harmonics and precession effects, enabling a consistent and physically motivated comparison with previous analyses.
-Parameter estimation is performed with simulation-based inference (SBI), extending the methodology of Ref.~\cite{2024PhRvD.110h3010P}, developed for time-domain ringdown analysis, to precessing templates with physical amplitude models.